 Cooking Tips and Tricks

-- Avoiding use of maida or all purpose flour makes this recipe gluten-free.
+• Avoiding use of maida or all purpose flour makes this recipe gluten-free.

-- You can use powdered sugar, so you do not have to worry about the sugar granules melting.
+• You can use powdered sugar, so you do not have to worry about the sugar granules melting.

-- Adding a pinch of salt brings out the flavour.
+• Adding a pinch of salt brings out the flavour.

-- You can make it any colour you like!
+• You can make it any colour you like!

-- Add sprinkles on top for a burst of color!
+• Add sprinkles on top for a burst of color!

-FAQ’s about Sand Cake or Rice cake
+Questions about traditional Sand Cake or Rice cake

 You can store sand cake in an airtight container so it does not get dry; this will last in a refrigerator for about 4 to 5 days or in a freezer for about 3 months.

-Why is it called Sand Cake?
+Why Is It Called Sand Cake?

 This East Indian Sand Cake is called a cand cake for a very simple reason, because it has a grainy texture.